10 Apr

 Below are some of the answers that i have received and the common errors that students tend to make year after year, batch after batch (this is how Up Your Chemistry Grades Now! came about).

-Answers by all 3 students are similar in one way
+Answers by all three students are similar in one way

-–> it shows that all 3 of them understand the reactivity of Halogens (Gp VII elements) as it goes down the Group VII.
+- it shows that all three of them understand the reactivity of Halogens (Gp VII elements) as it goes down the group

 However, some are: